-In connection with his M&A/PE practice, Mr. Welty also advises clients on general corporate and securities laws matters, including reporting requirements, corporate governance issues, defensive measures, and other strategic considerations.
+In connection with his M&A/PE practice, Chris also advises clients on general corporate and securities laws matters, including reporting requirements, corporate governance issues, defensive measures, and other strategic considerations.

-In recent years, Mr. Welty has acted on some of the largest and most high profile M&A and private equity transactions in the Asia Pacific region, including the following:
+In recent years, Chris has acted on some of the largest and most high profile M&A and private equity transactions in the Asia Pacific region, including the following:

-- Mr. Jinbo Yao (Founder, Chairman and CEO of 58.com) and the consortium in the $8.7 billion acquisition of 58.com, China’s largest online classifieds marketplace, by a buyer consortium, consisting of Mr. Yao, Warburg Pincus, General Atlantic, Ocean Link Partners and Internet Opportunity Fund, in a take-private transaction, which was awarded Private Equity Deal of the Year at the Mergermarket China M&A Awards 2020, Venture Capital/Private Equity Deal of the Year at the FinanceAsia Achievement Awards 2020 and Deal of the Year 2020 by China Business Law Journal
+- Mr. Jinbo Yao (Founder, Chairman and CEO of 58.com) and the consortium in the $8.7 billion acquisition of 58.com, China’s largest online classifieds marketplace, by a buyer consortium, consisting of Mr. Yao, Warburg Pincus, General Atlantic, Ocean Link Partners and Internet Opportunity Fund, in a take-private transaction, which was awarded Private Equity Deal of the Year by IFLR Asia-Pacific Awards 2021, Private Equity Deal of the Year at the Mergermarket China M&A Awards 2020, Venture Capital/Private Equity Deal of the Year at the FinanceAsia Achievement Awards 2020 and Deal of the Year by China Business Law Journal 2020

 - Morgan Stanley, as financial advisor to the Special Committee of the Board of Directors of DouYu International Holdings Limited, in connection with the proposed $10 billion merger of equals between DouYu and Huya Inc, which was awarded Deal of the Year 2020 by China Business Law Journal